afsalthaj/true-delta/README.md

 ## Override behavior ?
 Yes, we can override the comparison behavior.

-Under the hood, `FindDeltaMeta` (or `Delta`) considers primitives/value-classes to have instances of `Primitive` type class.
-All that we need to do is create an instance of the same with custom equality operation.
-It is easy and looks like this:
+`FindDeltaMeta` considers primitives/value-classes to have an instance of `Primitive`that are otherwise derived automatically.
+If we need to override the behavior, create a custom primitive instance.

 ```scala
 scala>  case class Yaml(x: String) extends AnyVal